tek/splain/README.md

 `free.FreeT.Suspend`, keeping the two segments `free.FreeT` before the type name.
 The default is `0`, so only the type name itself will be displayed

-# diverging implicit errors (experimental)
+# expanding diverging implicit errors (experimental)

-This error may be thrown by the Scala compiler if it cannot decide if an implicit search can terminate in polynomial time (e.g. if the search algorithm encounter a loop or infinite expansion).
+A `diverging implicit error` is thrown by compiler if it cannot decide if an implicit search can terminate in polynomial time (e.g. if the search algorithm encounter a loop or infinite expansion).
 In most cases, such error will cause the entire search to fail immediately, but there are few exceptions to this rule, for which the search can backtrack and try an alternative path to fulfil the implicit argument.
 Either way, the Scala compiler error is only capable of showing the entry point of such loop or infinite expansion:

 ```
 diverging implicit expansion for type splain.DivergingImplicits.C